Fix Corrupted Zip Archive

 appropriate BINARY mode and that you have compiled UnZip properly)

-Worry not, the zip command can be used to fix the archive.
-It’ll try to recover the files as much as possible and put them into a new zip file.
-The syntax looks like the following snippet.
+Don’t worry—the zip command can be used to repair the archive.
+It will attempt to recover as much data as possible and write it to a new ZIP file.
+The syntax looks like this:

 zip -FF input.zip --out output.zip

-Here is an example output when I try to fix my corrupted zip file.
+Here is an example output when fixing a corrupted ZIP file:

 $ zip -FF archive.zip --out archive-fixed.zip